 Access to capital

 This is a common reason that CEO’s will recruit an advisory board member, especially in early stage companies where capital needs are a critical strategic topic.
-But I’m not sure that this is always the best use of an advisory board seat; unless raising capital will be almost a constant need.
-I prefer to fill advisory boards with more scarce talents specific to the company’s market and technology.
+The feeling is that this person is very well connected or can otherwise help in the raising of capital.
+But I’m not sure that this is always the best use of an advisory board seat, unless raising capital will be almost a constant need.
+In most cases I prefer to see advisory boards filled with more scarce talents specific to the company’s market and technology.

-It’s very important to attract experts who aren’t afraid to challenge the management team’s view of the world and “common business sense”.
+It’s very important to attract experts who aren’t afraid to challenge the management team’s view of the world as well as “common business sense”.
 Of course as advisers they need to be tactful in how they convey their viewpoints.
-But “Yes Man” panel that makes senior management feel good is of no real use, and can even be harmful by reinforcing a false sense of reality.
+But “Yes Man” panels that makes senior management feel good are of no real use and can even be harmful by reinforcing a false sense of reality.

-I believe this is a criterion that is very critical, and is often overlooked.
-I see companies rejoice when they are able to convince a high profile, “heavy hitter” to join their advisory board.
-While the name may look great on a company backgrounder or on your website, the reality is often that their time is spread too thin to be of real benefit to you.
-So make sure that you have a frank discussion, and reach agreement on what level of involvement they can actually have with your company.
+I believe this is a criterion that is very critical and is often overlooked.
+I often see companies rejoice when they are able to convince a high profile, “heavy hitter” to join their advisory board.
+It does make for a great press release!
+But while the name may look great on a company backgrounder or on your website, the reality is often that their time is spread too thin to be of real benefit to you.
+So prior to adding them to your advisory board, make sure that you have a frank discussion and reach agreement on what level of involvement they can actually have with your company.

 This is the most important criterion of all, in my opinion.
-Probably also the one on this list that is used the least in considering potential advisers.
-It’s easy to get excited about someone that fits perfectly what you need on paper.
+Probably it is also the one on this list that is used the least in considering potential advisers.
+It’s easy to get excited about someone who fits perfectly what you need on paper.
 But you will find many folks that are interested strictly from a self-promotion viewpoint.
-It’s exposure for them, and looks good on their resume.
+It’s exposure for them and looks good on their resume.
 There’s nothing wrong with this, as long as it’s not the sole or primary motivator.
-Others may think it will help them in getting to use their services in the future.
+Others may think it will give them an advantage in getting you to use their services.
 Or they may have some more sinister reason for getting close to your company.
-So make sure that the candidate’s reasons for engaging are above board, and that your interests align.
+So make sure that the candidate’s reasons for engaging are above board and that your interests align.
 I’m not trying to create paranoia in anyone’s mind.
-But I believe that the adviser’s motivation is the single greatest indicator of success or failure in this role.
+Everyone has different interests, but it’s important that there isn’t something that will cause more or a problem that the potential benefits.
+I believe that the adviser’s motivation is the single greatest indicator of success or failure in this role.
 Don’t ignore it.